maslomeister/react-burger/README.md

 ## Stellar Burgers

-Online burger store written with Reactjs and typescript - graduation work of [React-developer](https://practicum.yandex.ru/react/) course from Yandex Practicum.
+Online burger constructor written with Reactjs and typescript - graduation work of [React-developer](https://practicum.yandex.ru/react/) course from Yandex Practicum.

 _During development project was reviewed by mentors of Yandex Practicum._